 Sometimes in life, as in travels, we really don’t know what to expect when encountering other cultures, countries, and continents.
 Some things come as a pleasant surprise, and other things, not so much.
 You can imagine my bible-belt cultural shock when I found out about how Finn’s love their saunas.
-In fact, the sauna is a huge part of the Finnish culture.
+In fact, the sauna is a huge part of Finnish culture.
 On average, a Finn will actually have a sauna inside their home.
-They use it as a way to relax with friends and family, as a way of socializing and they see it as a necessity for everyone instead of a luxury like we do here in the USA.
+They use it as a way to relax with friends and family, as a way of socializing and they see it as a necessity for everyone instead of luxury like we do here in the USA.
 After several visits to Finland and other Scandinavian countries, I have to come to see it and experience it quite differently than I did when I wrote this piece about my cultural shock of the sauna Finlandese!
 Read on for a funny take on my first Finnish Sauna!

 “Stepping out of the Finnish sauna, our steaming bodies walked toward a hole in the ice to plunge into the Baltic Sea.
 A few minutes later we emerge, screaming and shivering, enjoying a typical Finnish experience!”